Paul Rodriguez (skateboarder): Target sponsorship

 On August 13, 2010, the Target corporation announced in a press release that Rodriguez had joined its sponsorship ranks.
 He became the second professional skateboarder to have a sponsorship deal with Target, the first being Shaun White, though White is better known for snowboarding.
 A Target representative stated in the press release, "Paul is an amazing competitor and is the perfect personality to add to our program.
 With so many accomplishments and a promising future ahead of him, Paul is a natural fit for Target and we’re proud to have our brand represented on his skateboard."
 Rodriguez was also quoted in the press release: "I grew up right across the street from a Target and have many memories of skating over to the store as a kid.
 I’ve always loved their brand and am excited about the relationship and potential of what we can do together."

 AT&T competition

 In 2012 Rodriguez participated in a competition with AT&T that allowed the winner to participate in the filming of a promotional video featuring Rodriguez.
 The final video also featured professional skateboarder, Manny Santiago, and was directed by Nigel Alexander, a long-time friend of Rodriguez.

 Private training facility

-Rodriguez owns a private skateboard park in the Canoga Park area of California, U.S. that features design elements from his sponsors, Mountain Dew, Nike SB, and Target.
-Rodriguez designed the park with skateboard park builder Mike Roebke, who used a computer program to blend his own ideas with drawings from Rodriguez.
+Rodriguez owns a private skateboard park in the Canoga Park, California. that features design elements from his sponsors Mountain Dew, Nike SB, and Target.
+He designed the park with skateboard park builder Mike Roebke, who used a computer program to blend his own ideas with drawings from Rodriguez.
 Rodriguez has stated, "I enjoy skating there and I'm blessed to have that type of place at my fingertips."